thus/tracker/README.md

 This module basically uses the same detection strategy as implemented by Magnus Nyström (mudape) in [iphonedetect](https://github.com/mudape/iphonedetect).
-I had to do my own implementation, since I wanted to track devices on an other subnet then the Home Assistant server, which would not work with iphonedetect, since the server was not getting ARP table entries for the devices.
+I had to do my own implementation, since I wanted to track devices on an other subnet than the Home Assistant server, which would not work with iphonedetect, since the server was not getting ARP table entries for the devices.

 ## Installation